niko-dunixi/go-cobraviper-utils/README.md

 Import in your root command or subcommand, wherever is most appropriate.
-For example, if you had a base command that needed to add persistent flags to `root.go` and a `serve.go` subcommand, you might use these utils like this
+For example, if you had a base command that needed to add persistent flags to `root.go` and `serve.go` and `migrate.go` subcommands, you might use these utils like this
 ```go
 // root.go